kevinmcaleer/kevsrobots.com/web/learn/micropython/13_loops.md

 if we want to run a block of code many times, based on whether or not a condition is `True` or `False`, we can use the `while` loop.

-You'll often see this to run blocks of code indefinetly on MicroControllers as we may want to run the code forever or until the device is reset.
+You'll often see this to run blocks of code indefinitely on MicroControllers as we may want to run the code forever or until the device is reset.

 ---